 - CO1.
 Construct a polynomial to satisfy the given tabulated (equally/unequally spaced) data and explore it. - CO2.
-Apply various numerical techniques to find the approximate differentiation and integration for a given set of data/function. - CO3.
+Apply various numerical techniques to find the approximate differentiation and and an advantage of the approximate differentiation and according to the ac - CO3.
 Estimate a solution of first order ordinary differential equation with initial condition using various numerical techniques. - CO4.
 Apply the method of least squares to find the best fit curve for the given set of data and estimate roots of given algebraic /transcendental equations by various numerical methods. - CO5.
 Apply various numerical methods to find the approximate solution of system of equations.